7 Winning Strategies For Direct Mail

 The “direct” part of direct mail explains its power.
 Direct mail is aimed at a specific audience.
 After you identify that audience, you can narrow your mailing even further by pinpointing prospects within that audience that offer the best value or ROI.

-As you develop copy for your direct mail, pay particular attention to the call to action, or CTA, known in marketing as “the offer.”
+As you develop copy for your direct mail, pay particular attention to the call to action, or CTA.
+The CTA is what guides you to “the offer.”

 Let’s say your company installs clog-free gutters.
 You mail a postcard that describes the benefits these gutters offer, including testimonials from customers.
 The company phone number and website are on the card.
 You sit back and wait for the calls and emails.

 Problem is, the phone probably won’t ring.
 People need a push.
-You must tell them to take an action, entice them with an offer or both.
+You must tell them to take an action and entice them with an offer.

 Make sure your CTA encompasses all the ways people can contact you.
-Including a phone number is critical, but remember, many prefer to reach out online, so include an email address, website or web address for a special landing page created specifically for this promotion.
+Including a phone number is critical, but remember, many prefer to reach out online, so include an email address or the link to a special landing page created specifically for this promotion.

-If you collected a week’s worth of direct mail from your mailbox, you would have all shapes, sizes and types of mailers — postcards, brochures, letters, brochures, newsletters.
+If you collected a week’s worth of direct mail from your mailbox, you would have all shapes, sizes, and types of mailers — postcards, brochures, letters, brochures, and newsletters.
 Direct mail offers formats to fit every purpose.

 It’s your job to decide which format best fits your direct mail campaign.
 If your campaign is a true campaign — in other words, a series of different mailings — you can use several formats, depending on the information and message you relay in each.
 Keep in mind that your mailings should be similar and cohesive so that recipients start to identify your company by its look or brand.

-Here are some things to consider as you choose a format:
+Here are some things to consider as you choose a direct mail format:

-The class of postage you use depends on a number of factors, among them, the type of business you are in (profit vs. nonprofit) and the number of pieces you will mail.
+The class of postage you use depends on several factors, among them, the type of business you are in (profit vs. nonprofit) and the number of pieces you will mail.

-Most companies steer clear of first-class for direct mail, because the rate is much higher.
-However, if direct mail is letter-size and the mailing is small in number, the cost is not a great deal more.
-It’s good to keep this in mind if you have important mailers whose ROI might be improved by first-class delivery.
+Most companies steer clear of first-class for direct mail because the rate is much higher.
+However, if direct mail is letter-size and the mailing is small, the cost is not a great deal more.
+It’s good to keep this in mind if you have important mailers where your return on investment might be improved by first-class delivery.

 First-class postcards are also a great value for short messages that need to be disseminated quickly.
 For example, if your college received a prestigious ranking, a first-class postcard might be a good vehicle for announcing the news.
-Keep in mind though that the maximum size for a first-class postcard is 4 ¼ by 6 inches.
-So your message must be brief and of course, given its small size, there’s a chance this card might end up hidden within other mail.
+Last year USPS extended the maximum size for a first-class postcard is 6 by 9 inches.
+Now your message can be a bit longer than before.